symmetricK/fly_research_project/How_to_analyze.md

   - Enter an experiment directory you would like to make a mask (e.g. exp3_1)
   - Enter the region of mask you want to focus on (e.g. x0:350, x1:-350, y0:100, y1:-10)
 ![alt text](https://raw.githubusercontent.com/symmetricK/fly_research_project/master/image_samples/run_making_mask.png)
+3. Add and adjust parameters on some json files
+  -